 Cheesemakers from coast to coast are delivering their burrata to stores and restaurants.
 Burrata is made by (among others) Belfiore, DiStefano and Gioia in California; Maplebrook Farm in Vermont; Lioni Latticini in Brooklyn; and the retailer DiBruno Bros. in Philadelphia.
 In the middle of the country is Belgioioso Cheese of Wisconsin, possibly the largest domestic producer of burrata.

 It is also made by restaurant chefs.
-One has provided a recipe is below).
+One has provided the recipe below.

 One of the more popular ways to enjoy burrata is in the center of a green salad, with crusty garlic toast.
 We can eat the whole burrata on salad for lunch.